microsoft/ApplicationInsights-Go/README.md

 ```

 ### Common properties

 In the same way that context tags can be written to all telemetry items, the
-`TelemetryContext` on the `TelemetryClient` has a `CommonProperties` map.
+`TelemetryContext` has a `CommonProperties` map.
+Entries in this map will
-Entries in this map will be added to all telemetry items' custom properties
+be added to all telemetry items' custom properties (unless a telemetry item
-(unless a telemetry item already has that property set -- the telemetry item
+already has that property set -- the telemetry item always has precedence).
-always has precedence).
-This is useful for contextual data that may not be
+This is useful for contextual data that may not be captured in the context
-captured in the context tags, for instance cluster identifiers or resource
+tags, for instance cluster identifiers or resource groups.
-groups.

 ```go
 func main() {